SuperNEMO-DBD/Falaise/modules/SimRC/README.rst

 =====

-The SimRC module  can be used within a  ``flreconstruct'' pipeline for simulated data.
+The SimRC module  can be used within a  ``flreconstruct`` pipeline for simulated data.
 It  must be placed at the first  position of the list of modules because it aims to tag the SD bank in each simulated event.

-The SimRC plugin must be loaded from the ``flreconstruct'' configuration script:
+The SimRC plugin must be loaded from the ``flreconstruct`` configuration script:

 .. code::